 Lower Eyelid Concerns

-Lower eyelids can often develop "bags" as the part of the aging process.
-The bags create a permanent shadow under the eyes and make someone look tired and lacking in sleep.
-Oftentimes, in addition to the bags, the skin of the lower eyelids become droopy and many lines and deep grooves develop.
+Lower eyelids can often develop "bags" as part of the aging process.
+The bags create a permanent shadow under the eyes and make you look tired and as if you need more sleep.
+Oftentimes, in addition to the bags, the skin of the lower eyelids becomes droopy, with many lines and deep grooves developing.

-All these aging changes around the eyes can cause a tired and aged look even in otherwise young and attractive face.
+All these aging changes around the eyes can cause a tired and aged look, even in otherwise young and attractive faces.

-Droopy skin covering upper eyelids and puffiness under the eyes are 2 of the most common complaints that Dr. Konstantin can resolve with blepharoplasty.
-People with puffy eyes and those whose eyes look tired with sagging skin can all be good candidates for this procedure.
+Droopy skin covering upper eyelids and puffiness under the eyes are two common problems that can be solved with blepharoplasty.
+People with puffy eyes and those whose eyes look tired with sagging skin are often good candidates for this procedure.

-Dr. Konstantin performs a thorough evaluation of your eye area during your consultation to determine whether you are a good candidate for surgery on your upper or lower eyelids, or both.
+Dr. Konstantin performs a thorough evaluation of your eye area during your consultation to determine whether you are a good candidate for surgery on your upper, lower, or both sets of eyelids.

 Blepharoplasty is a small and quite delicate surgical procedure.
-Oftentimes, Dr. Konstantin performs it using local anesthesia and mild sedation.
-The eyes are first numbed with a topical anesthetic, and then additional anesthesia is given by injection.
+Oftentimes Dr. Konstantin performs it using local anesthesia and mild sedation.
+The eyes are first numbed with a topical anesthetic, and are then injected with additional anesthesia.
 Dr. Konstantin then removes excess skin and reduces puffiness, hiding the incisions in the natural skin creases and lines around the eyes to make them inconspicuous.

 Upper Eyelid Procedure